 This course is intended to satisfy EPA requirements for an approved level of instruction in the area of environmental protection.
-All maintenance personnel handling refrigerant must be certified through an EPA approved program.
+All maintenance personnel handling refrigerants must be certified through an EPA-approved .
 There are four categories of technician certifications

-A person, who maintain, service, repair or dispose of high or very high-pressure appliances, except small appliances and motor vehicle air condition systems, must be certified as Type II technician.
+A person, who maintain, service, repair, or dispose of high or very high-pressure appliances, except small appliances and motor vehicle air condition systems, must be certified as Type II technician.

-A person, who maintain, service, repair or dispose of low-pressure appliances must be certified as Type III technician.
+A person, who maintain, service, repair, or dispose of low-pressure appliances must be certified as Type III technician.

 All those seeking CPO re-certifications must attend a two-day course.